Walking on another planet

 This assisted trek takes place in areas which are only accessible on foot.
 Except wearing a medium bag (3-5 kg) for the day, all material, food and luggage are transported by a 4WD vehicle driving on the few tortuous tracks that wander through the Highlands.
 For us and for our guides, the purpose of these exploration trekking is to recognize new routes rarely taken previously, to go further to improve our understanding of the Öræfi, and to maintain our enthusiasm.

-This trek, as described here, can be privatized for your family, for your hiking club, for your university, for your company or for your clients if you are a mountain guid:
+This trek, as described here, can be privatized for your family, for your hiking club, for your university, or for your company.

 - either on one of our scheduled dates still available